Fairchild FC-2: Operational history

 The production aircraft differed from the prototype by having increased cabin volume, and was offered with a choice of powerplants.
 Other options included a choice of wheeled, ski, or float undercarriage.
 Early production aircraft fitted with only three longerons in the rear fuselage gave this batch of aircraft a "Razorback" appearance leading to its nickname.
 Later production series eliminated this distinctive feature.
 Designed with aerial photography in mind, the FC-2L featured an enclosed and heated cabin with extra windows to allow for an improved downward view.
-The RCAF initially procured the type for this role, before utilizing the aircraft primarily as a light transport.
+The Royal Canadian Air Force initially procured the type for this role, before utilizing the aircraft primarily as a light transport.

 A version optimized for cargo carrying was produced as the FC-2W with a Pratt & Whitney Wasp radial engine and increased wingspan.
 Two of this latter version were destined for fame: City of New York, flown by Charles Collyer and John Mears for the overland portions of their record-breaking around-the-world trip in June–July 1928, and Stars and Stripes (Serial No. 140), an FC-2W2 taken by Richard Evelyn Byrd on his Antarctic expedition of the same year.
 Byrd's aircraft was preserved at the Virginia Aviation Museum, on loan from the National Air and Space Museum.
 When the Virginia Aviation Museum was closed in 2016, Stars and Stripes was moved to the National Air and Space Museum's Steven F. Udvar-Hazy Center in Chantilly, Virginia, where it is now on display.

 FC-2Ws flown by Canadian bush pilots Duke Schiller and Romeo Vachon, the Canadian Transcontinental Airways Company's Chief Pilot, were also prominently used in the 1928 rescue of the crew of the aircraft Bremen in Canada.